olliepop777/BifrostFileIO/README.md

 3. Install `cmake` via your distro's package manager.
 On AlmaLinux: `sudo dnf install cmake`

 # Third Paty Credits
-Internally BifrostJSON uses the `nlohmann::json` library: https://github.com/nlohmann/json
+Internally BifrostFileIO uses the `nlohmann::json` library: https://github.com/nlohmann/json

 The header is included in the project sources for convenient self compilation.